symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 title: LocalSparqlEndpoint
 ---

 On this page we describe how to set up your own SPARQL endpoint at a local server running under a recent Linux Debian Ubuntu distribution.
+We assume that an apache webserver process is running on that server.

 There are plenty of RDF stores based on MySQL databases.
 Much of them are well suited for serving SymbolicData Data (we successfully used an [arc2 based store](https://github.com/semsol/arc2/wiki)).